alterNERDtive/EDDiscovery-wiki/Using-the-History-Grid-Panel.md

 Use the [[Field Filter|Using the Field Filter]] to filter out entries matching criteria.
 The journal view gives you a good idea of the fields you can pick.
 If you have the event in memory already the field entries available will be listed.

+You can export to excel/csv format using the next button.

+The Green Up arrow says move the cursor to the latest entry every time a new event is received by EDD from Elite.

+The final button turns on/off outlining.
+Outlining allows you to roll up areas of the history for compactness.

 # Column Resizing